EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Upcoming deadlines**

-- The next call will be in November or December 2023.
+- 12 November 2023: for STSMs and ITCGs between December 2023 and June 2024

 **Application web sites**